 Financial instruments that are potentially subject the Forum to concentrations of credit risk consist of principally of cash and cash equivalents.
-The Forum maintains its cash deposits with high credit quality, financial institutions that provide Federal Deposit Insurance Corporations (FDIC) coverage up to \$250,000.
-Balances in excess of FDIC insured limits totaled \$124,706 and \$123,448 at June 30, 2015 and 2014, respectively.
+The Forum maintains its cash deposits with high credit quality, financial institutions that provide Federal Deposit Insurance Corporation (FDIC) coverage on account balances up to \$250,000.
+Balances in excess of FDIC insured limits totaled \$228,147 at June 30, 2016.